tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 k8srequiredlabels   64s
 ```

-Next, you need to create a specific contraint to be applied.
+Next, you need to create a specific constraint to be applied.

-In this case, the contraint defines that any `namespace` objects that are created must have a value set for the `owner` label.
+In this case, the constraint defines that any `namespace` objects that are created must have a value set for the `owner` label.
 The YAML is should below:

 ```
 apiVersion: constraints.gatekeeper.sh/v1beta1